matthewseaman/pyTanks.SwiftPlayer/README.md

 ### Requirements ###
 - macOS 10.12 Sierra or later
 - Swift 4.2 or later
-- Swift Package Manager
+- Swift Package Manager, which will automatically collect any dependencies upon building.

-All library dependencies will automatically be collected upon compilation with Swift Package Manager.

-## Basic Structure ##
+## Vended Products ##
-This project contains several targets, which you may think of as submodules:
-- Utils - Provides generic functionality, such as a command line argument parser
-- Client - Manages the main game loop and the background connection to the server
-- Player - Holds tank AIs that may be chosen.
-- pyTanks - The main executable which applies command line arguments, creates a `Player`, and sets the game loop running.
+This package contains 3 products that are publically vended:
+- `pyTanks` — An executable that runs the `SimplePlayer` example AI.
+- `PyPlayer` — A library that other packages can use to build custom `Player` brains.
+- `PyClient` — A library that other packages can use to build custom Player executables.

+*Rather than needing to fork this repo, you can get your own AI up and running by simply adding this package as a dependency to your own package.*

 ## Usage ##
 To compile the player, run `Utils/build-executable <config>`, where `<config>` is `debug` or `release`.
 This will place an executable program called `start` at the top level of the working directory.